YvesDarbouze/playcer/Users/yvesdarbouze/Playcer/DEPLOYMENT_CHECKLIST.md

 ## 1. Configure Environment Variables (Secrets)

 Your application's Cloud Functions require API keys to communicate with external services.
-These should be stored as secrets in Google Cloud Secret Manager, which Firebase Functions can access securely.
+These should be stored as secrets in Google Cloud Secret Manager, which Firebase Functions can access securely at runtime.

 **Required Secrets:**

 *   `ALGOLIA_APP_ID`: Your Algolia Application ID.
 *   `ALGOLIA_API_KEY`: Your Algolia **Admin** API Key.
 This is used by the backend to write to your search index.
 *   `ALGOLIA_SEARCH_ONLY_API_KEY`: Your Algolia **Search-Only** API Key.
-This is used to generate secure, temporary keys for frontend users.
+This is used for client-side search operations.
 *   `ODDS_API_KEY`: Your API key from [The Odds API](https://the-odds-api.com/) for fetching game data, odds, and scores.
+*   `STRIPE_API_KEY`: Your Stripe Secret Key for processing payments.
+*   `STRIPE_WEBHOOK_SECRET`: Your Stripe webhook signing secret to verify incoming events.
+*   `KYC_WEBHOOK_SECRET`: The signing secret from your KYC provider to verify identity webhooks (optional, for real KYC).

 **How to Set Secrets:**

 You can set these secrets by running the following commands in your terminal from your project directory.
 Replace `your_actual_key_here` with the real keys from your service dashboards.
+You will be prompted to enter the secret value after running each command.

 ```bash
 # Set Algolia Keys